avidthinker/avidthinker.github.io/docs/posts/ECDSA/ecdsa.md

 * $P+R=-Q$
 * $Q+R=-P$

-But what about this point "at infinity"?
+But what about this point at infinity?
 Where does it come from?
 All I know is that it has to do with the so-called *projective space*.

 I got somewhat acquainted with that space when I was doing 3D graphics.
 In 3D, we may add a 4th coordinate, so that $(x, y, z)$ is represented by $(wx, wy, wz, w)$ and some computations become more regular (i.e. with fewer exceptions).
 At the end, we divide by $w$ to go back to the usual coordinates.